-Exclusion We do not include several small office locations, and some small sales and distribution locations.
-Our manufacturing facility in Newbridge, Ireland, is excluded as it was under construction and not fully operational during 2021.
-We expect this facility to be operational during 2022.
+Exclusion Please explain We do not include several small office locations, and some small sales and distribution locations.
 We are focused on where we use the most water in our organization and can therefore drive the most efficiency and meaningfully contribute to water stewardship.
-Included in our scope are all of our operational manufacturing sites, all major warehouses and distribution centers, and headquarter offices.
-Within our scope that is included, our cold manufacturing sites make up nearly all (99%) of our water withdrawals.
-The exclusion of the minor non-manufacturing sites does not represent a significant portion of total water used/consumed nor discharged, nor pollutant load discharged (less than 1%).
+Included in our scope are our fully operational manufacturing sites, all major warehouses and distribution centers, and headquarter offices.
+For the reporting year, we have not included water related data from our Newbridge, Ireland facility which was not fully commissioned at the beginning of 2022.
+We expect to include water related data from this facility in the 2023 data year.

-$(W0.7)\ Does\ your\ organization\ have\ an\ ISIN\ code\ or\ another\ unique\ identifier\ (e.g.,\ Ticker,\ CUSIP,\ etc.)?$
+(W0.7) Does your organization have an ISIN code or another unique identifier (e.g., Ticker, CUSIP, etc.)?